pa2si/my-latin-event/README.md

 - implement in liked events and upcoming events a max diplay page and automaic rendering when scrolling down

 WHATS DONE IN VERSIONS

+v 0.1.72

+- you cant deselect the last genre once one is selected aynmore --> Alert Dialog gets dispayed
+- removed the currency helper function myEvent list

 v 0.1.71